 - Scar tissue or adhesions

 - A previous ectopic (tubal) pregnancy

 * Endometriosis occurs when tissue that normally grows in the uterus implants and grows in other places.
-This extra growth of tissue - and its surgical removal - can cause scarring, which can block the fallopian tubes and prevent the union of an egg and a sperm.
-Endometriosis can also affect the lining of the uterus, thus disrupting the implantation of the fertilized egg.
-The disease also appears to affect fertility in less direct ways, for example by damaging the sperm or egg.
+This extra growth of tissue – and its surgical removal – can cause scarring, which can block the fallopian tubes and prevent an egg and sperm from uniting.
+Endometriosis can also affect the lining of the uterus, disrupting the implantation of the fertilized egg.
+The disease also appears to affect fertility in less direct ways, such as by damaging the sperm or egg.

 There is usually nothing that can be done to prevent female infertility caused by genetic problems or disease.
-However, there are several things women can do to decrease the possibility of infertility:
+However, there are several things women can do to reduce the possibility of infertility: